MarkBennett/lets-learn-react-hooks/README.md

 * `useEffect()`
 * `useContext()`

-Two you'll use a little:
+One you'll use a little:

 * `useRef()`

+And six you won't use much but are good to understand:

 * `useReducer()`

-And five you won't use much but are good to understand:

 * `useCallback()`
 * `useMemo()`
 * `useImperitiveHandle()`